-- A. No storage of any material outside a building is allowed if such storage is visible from a public way. - B. Outdoor storage is prohibited within required yards abutting a required buffer area. - C. Limited outdoor display of items for wholesale/retail sale may be permitted with Temporary and Conditional Permit (see Section 2.13) approval by the Commission, provided that such sales are in accordance with Section 4.5.3 Accessory Uses. - D. See Section 4.2 Buckland Road Gateway Development Zone for storage and display requirements for the Gateway Development Zone; see paragraph 4.4.5.F Site Appearance Requirements for storage and display requirements for the I-291 Corridor Zone.
+- A. No storage of any material outside a building is allowed if such storage is visible from a public way.
+See Section 6.2.5 for screening requirements. - B. Outdoor storage is prohibited within required yards abutting a required buffer area. - C. Limited outdoor display of items for wholesale/retail sale may be permitted on a site plan approved by the Commission, provided that such sales are in accordance with Section 4.5.3 Accessory Uses.
+The area of display is limited to 20% of the front yard setback and cannot extend along more than 50% of the site's frontage.
+Any equipment with booms or extensions shall be displayed in a retracted position to minimize visible impact of the equipment.
+Non-compliance may result in zoning enforcement. - D. See Section 4.2 Buckland Road Gateway Development Zone for storage and display requirements for the Gateway Development Zone; see paragraph 4.4.5.F Site Appearance Requirements for storage and display requirements for the I-291 Corridor Zone.
 See Section 4.6.3 for storage and display requirements and prohibitions in the Route 5 Travel Services Zone.